Under the names Kathy Lynn Emerson and

 important role in the story.

-the Secrets of the Tudor Court series are all set, at least in part, at the court of Henry
+Set, at least in part, at the court of

-VIII.
-Each one features a fictionalized version of a real Tudor woman as the
+Henry VIII, each novel features a fictionalized version of a real Tudor woman

-protagonist and contains numerous other characters based on real women.
-These
+as the protagonist and contains numerous other characters based on real women.

 THE PLEASURE PALACE (2009) Jane Popyncourt